dillonkearns/idiomatic-elm-package-guide/README.md

 ## How to Use This Guide

 Start with reading through [TEMPLATE.md](./TEMPLATE.md).
-Then copy-paste the raw file as a starting point for your `README.md` file.
+You can copy-paste the raw file as a starting point for your `README.md` file.

 The rest of this document provides guiding principles, tips, and resources.